-NEW: Provider of Last Resort Rulemaking
+Provider of Last Resort Rulemaking

-On March 25, 2021, the CPUC issued an Order Instituting Rulemaking opening this proceeding to address issues regarding the provider of last resort (POLR).
+On April 26, 2021, parties submitted comments in response to the CPUC's Order Instituting Rulemaking opening this proceeding to address issues regarding the provider of last resort (POLR).

 - Background: A POLR is the utility or other entity that has the obligation to serve all customers (e.g., PG&E is currently the POLR in VCE's territory).
-In 2019 the Legislature passed SB 520, which defined POLR for the first time in statute, confirmed that each IOU is the POLR in its service territory, and directed the Commission to establish a framework to allow other entities to apply and become the POLR for a specific area (a "Designated POLR"). - Details: This rulemaking will implement SB 520.
+In 2019 the Legislature passed SB 520, which defined POLR for the first time in statute, confirmed that each IOU is the POLR in its service territory, and directed the Commission to establish a framework to allow other entities to apply and become the POLR for a specific area (a "Designated POLR").
+This rulemaking will implement SB 520.
 It provides for a two-phased rulemaking so that the POLR requirements for the current POLRs can be established prior to addressing a framework for a Designated POLR.
 Phase 1 will focus on the issues necessary for a comprehensive framework for the existing POLRs (IOUs).
 It will address POLR service requirements, cost recovery, and options to maintain GHG emission reductions in the event of an unplanned customer migration to the POLR.
 Phase 2 will set rules that allow a different entity (i.e., a CCA, ESP, or a third-party) to be designated as POLR, including setting the requirements and application process.
-Emergent issues and cross-over issues will be considered in both phases depending on the circumstances.
+Emergent issues and crossover issues will be considered in both phases depending on the circumstances. - Details: CalCCA's opening comments provided the following recommendations: - The POLR should provide service for a short duration (three six months) from short term procurement with costs allocated to those that receive POLR service. - Existing structures (e.g., Financial Security Requirements, Transitional Bundled Service, System RA Waiver for the POLR in limited circumstances, etc.) can be used directly while others can be expanded or adjusted for the purpose of addressing POLR needs (e.g., Load Transfer and CCA implementation time frames and processes). - CPUC should examine ways in which retail providers could voluntarily take on customer service from defaulting LSEs in a "next to last provider" arrangement which could obviate or reduce the need for a POLR.